-We will also need to have motors controlling the mechanisms that will control the flow rate and limit the coating size.
-The amount of motors and size of these motors are still to be determined but can easily be determined once we begin testing our final design.
-However it is likely that we will use two 50W DC motors to control this mechanism.
+The design will need to power two motors that are being used to roll the electrode through the coating machine; potential rollers that we are looking into are 80W stepper motors as seen in Figure.2.
+It will also need to have motors controlling the mechanisms that will determine the flow rate and limit the coating size.
+The amount of motors and size of these motors are still to be determined but can easily be changed or increased once we begin testing our final design.
+However, at this time it is likely that we will use two 50W DC motors to control this mechanism.

 There will also be six actuators that will be used to vibrate the meshes, which will allow for the SLMP to flow through the meshes when activated.
 These actuators will consumer roughly 25W each.
-One of the advantages of the Dura Vibe actuator that we have selected is that it allows for a range of voltage to be applied and the vibration amplitude changes with the voltage, which allows for testing to be done and modifications to be made if the first trial is not successful.
+One of the advantages of the Dura Vibe actuator that we have selected is that it allows for a range of voltage Figu to be applied and the vibration amplitude changes with the voltage, which allows for testing to be done 80 V and modifications to be made if the first trial is not successful.